Last modified: 2021-06-06 by ivan sache

 Jan Martens & Ivan Sache, 12 June 2005

-Logo flags of Bruges - Photos by David Fowler, 9 July 2016
+Logo flags of Bruges - Images by Antóhio Martins, 10 April 2018; photos by David Fowler, 9 July 2016

 In both the town center and burg of Bruges, there are numerous flags, including those of the town of Bruges, West Flanders (both traditional and logo), Belgium, the EU, and a series of town logo flags.
 The flags are very large, and are square.
 There are three background colors white; light gray, light blue).
 Some have only "Brugge," and some have the additional text "Werelderfgoedstad" (World Heritage City) at the bottom, so there are six variations in all.